 Protections in Health Insurance

 A variety of health care and health insurance laws have been established to prevent discrimination, and penalize those who violate the rights of policyholders.
-Though not fully in place as of yet, the health care reform law has raised the bar for patient protections by creating The Patient’s Bill of Rights.
+The health care reform law has raised the bar for patient protections by creating The Patient’s Bill of Rights.
 This document puts an end to unjust actions among insurers, such as the decline of coverage based on a person’s health problems or lack of gender conformity.
 The following are few provisions from the ACA that help people get the coverage they need.

-- Pre-existing condition acceptance: As of January 1, 2014, insurers will no longer be able to deny a person coverage based on having what an insurance company considers a pre-existing condition, which has included being transgender.
-Since the law was passed, individuals under the age of 19 have been able to receive coverage without discrimination for pre-existing conditions.
-In the meantime, for adults age 19 and older, the ACA created the Pre-Existing Condition Insurance Plan (PCIP).
-PCIP offers unbiased coverage to transgender people (and others with pre-existing conditions) who have been without insurance for at least six months.
+- Pre-existing condition acceptance: As of January 1, 2014, insurers are no longer able to deny a person coverage based on having what an insurance company considers a pre-existing condition, which has included being transgender.
+You can now apply with any health plan and not be deemed ineligible or rated up for coverage simply because you require medical care.
+When the law passed in 2010, individuals under the age of 19 were immediately able to receive coverage without discrimination for pre-existing conditions.
+From 2011-2013, adults age 19 and older were able to use the Pre-Existing Condition Insurance Plan (PCIP) if they were turned down by insurers.

 Coverage for Transitions

 As with the majority of medical services, coverage varies from one health insurance company, state, and specific health plan to another.
 It cannot be assumed that one carrier, plan, or state is consistent with their coverage, therefore it is essential to read your specific plan’s details and outline of benefits, as well as the exclusions and limitations portion of your plan information.
 It is likely to be found under “transsexual surgery and related services.”
 If any details are missing, call your insurer and ask someone about specific types of coverage.
 Even if it is not included in your plan booklet, they are required to tell you the facts about your plan according to their official documents.